discordjs/guide/guide/popular-topics/faq.md

 ### How to check the bots ping?

 There are two common measurements for bot pings.
-The first, **Websocket heartbeat**, is the average interval of a regularly sent signal indicating the healthy operation of the websocket connection the library receives events over:
+The first, **Websocket heartbeat**, is the average interval of a regularly sent signal indicating the healthy operation of the WebSocket connection the library receives events over:

 <branch version="11.x">